Updated: Oct 19

 Solar energy has become more and more popular these days as a cleaner and cheaper energy source than conventional fossil fuel sources like coal and natural gas.
-And even though this technology has been around since the 1950s, many are still not familiar with the process of how solar panels can really produce energy.
+And even though this technology has been around since the 1950s, many are still not familiar with the process of how solar panels really work or how they produce energy.
 But before we dive into the details, let us first clarify some misconceptions and define our terms.

 Misconception #1: Solar panels produce electricity from heat.

 This misconception is very easy to have since from our everyday experience, heat and sunlight always go hand in hand.
 However, we must first understand that the energy that we get from the sun is in the form of light only.
 This light is only converted into heat when it hits and is absorbed by objects like our atmosphere, the ground, and our roofs.
 And as the name suggests, solar energy is the energy from the sun, which is light.

 Solar panels, therefore, convert sunlight into electricity instead of heat.
 In fact, similar to electronic devices, they even work better and produce more energy when the ambient temperature is lower, with similar levels of irradiance or sunlight.
 And since solar panels are not 100% efficient in converting sunlight into electricity, they even produce heat as waste in this process.

 Misconception #2: The correct name for solar panels is actually solar modules or solar panels.
 However, for most purposes, they have been used interchangeably, so we will still use the term solar panel/s throughout the rest of the article.